Phalanx (Marvel)

 Newborn Phalanx required an organic host before gaining a semblance of individual form.
 (X-Force v1 #38)

 Phalanx were able to alter their forms into a variety of shapes and merge with other elements of their kind.
 This made them highly versatile as they were able to put themselves back together if their bodies were destroyed and assimilated other life forms to repair damages to their forms.
 They were constantly adapting to any threat with every assault made against them triggering a counter-programming to negate the attack.
 As a result, their internal technology meant that an attack was not longer as effective against them after they had adapted against it.
 Their ability to change their forms allowed them to become anyone or anything in order to pursue targets.
 (Uncanny X-Men v1 #312) Phalanx were able to change the shape of their bodies in order to manifest weapons.
 (Uncanny X-Men v1 #313) Through contact, they were able to assimilate machines such as automobiles and organics such as carbonites into their forms.
 (Uncanny X-Men v1 #316) Thus, their powers allowed them to feed forever on their environment and pass for other races.
 (Uncanny X-Men v1 #306) Assimilation of an organic meant that the Phalanx as a whole became privy to all the knowledge and information of the infected.
+Thus, consuming the data of various technologies meant the Phalanx grew smarter and smarter.
 (Uncanny X-Men v1 #313) Among their abilities was direct-tech interface.
 (Nova v4 #4) After locking on a targets genetic matrix, the Phalanx were able to pursue a target anywhere on a world.
 (Uncanny X-Men v1 #312)

-The central intellect was only concerned with expanding its own intellect by consuming lesser societies and to control the energy needs for this expansion.
+The Phalanx had a collective intelligence that formatted their core directives.
+(Uncanny X-Men v1 #312) The central intellect was only concerned with expanding its own intellect by consuming lesser societies and to control the energy needs for this expansion.
 When encountering a civilization worth consuming, then a process known as Ascension occurs whereby their intelligence was added to the Phalanx.
 Those civilizations deemed unworthy were seeded with the Techno-Organic virus that was used to create a Babel Spire in order to summon a Technarch to remove the society from the universe.
 (Powers of X v1 #2) Phalanx were described as being pathologically methodical and considered all outcomes before any action was taken.
 (Annihilation Conquest Starlord v1 #4) In a clinical sense, they were said to be beyond concepts of good and evil but instead their thought processes were incredibly different compared to other races.
 (X-Force v1 #38)

 Upon being infected, an individual was removed of everything except for obedience with traits such as bonds, duty, family or love being removed.
 (Annihilation: Conquest v1 #1) Phalanx drones were programmed automatons who obeyed without question.
 (Annihilation Conquest Starlord v1 #4) After targeting a world, the Phalanx proceeded with infecting the populace and transformed it whereupon they fed off it until all viable resources were exhausted.
 (Nova v4 #4) Certain processed individuals were disassembled on an molecular level to be used as supply for the Phalanx's constant fuel needs.
 (Annihilation: Conquest v1 #1) Targets that could not be assimilated were treated as a threat and subject to termination.
 (Uncanny X-Men v1 #316)